schmaustech/hypershift-blog/README.md

 EOF
 ~~~

-And then lets create the baremetal host yaml file for the second worker node:
+And then create the baremetal host yaml file for the second worker node:

 ~~~bash
 cat << EOF > ~/$CLUSTERNAME-$WORKER.yaml